Drug Free Poster Contest

 12. All posters submitted to the chairperson become the property of SAHMA and NAHMA, who have the right to use the art for publicity, publications and advertisements.
 POSTERS WILL NOT BE RETURNED.

-13. All entries MUST be received by your state’s Drug Free Coordinator.
-Submission date to be announced.
+13. All entries MUST be received by your state’s Drug Free Coordinator no later than FRIDAY, JANUARY 12, 2018

 14. Call your Coordinator (listed on page one) or the SAHMA office at (800) 745-4088 with any questions or concerns.

-SUBMISSIONS ARE DUE TO DRUG FREE COORDINATOR BY:
+SUBMISSIONS ARE DUE TO YOUR STATE DRUG FREE COORDINATOR BY:

 Advertise the Drug Free Kids Art Contest at your Community by downloading the file below:

-Drug Free Art Contest Community Form (editable PDF)
+Drug Free Art Contest Community Flyer (editable PDF)